Claude writes the plan. Kite lets you read it.

 • Renders headings, lists, code blocks

-Mac Quick Look markdown preview — Kite renders formatted .md file when pressing spacebar in Finder
+Mac Quick Look markdown preview.
+Kite renders formatted .md file when pressing spacebar in Finder

-No. 03 — Native Mac app
+No. 03 — Themes

 Built for people who build from the terminal.